bixycler/UniinfoNotes/pages/Brainstorm.md

 			  id:: 675f8af0-7b21-4483-908c-25ce0cec02cc
 			  $P_l(r, φ) = (l, r)$
 				- This plane is unwrapped directly from the wrapped plane without scaling.
-				- WAIT A lot of magics in this plane:
+				- WAIT A lot of magics in this plane: view cones, angle relative to
 				  :LOGBOOK:
 				  CLOCK: [2024-12-16 Mon 18:59:56]
 				  :END:
+				  initial/root phase, SCIFER mechanism, aliasing, ...
 			- Relation between the two unwrapped planes
 				- $P(r, φ, l): l = r⋅φ$ is the surface combining 2 planes in the unwrapped space.
 		- **Case 0**: $dφ = k_φ⋅dr$    with  $k_φ = ω/v_r$   and  $ω, v_r : const$